 To question corporate business presences and how they form, shape and manipulate contemporary identity Delia Jürgens and Per Mertens renamed the work حليب [HALIB.BIZ] (2014-2015) in 2014 and extended the page with functional representational panels such as Waiting Room, Artist Discount - an Air BnB artist in residence program -, Traditional Overlapping, The Gardener or Watching Cyberpunk among others.

-HALIB.BIZ resigned in 2015 when Delia Jürgens by herself initiated DIS-PLAY.
+HALIB.BIZ resigned in 2015 when Delia Jürgens initiated DIS-PLAY.